YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::GridSection

-Look, we get it - B2B clients need web pages that don't suck.
-That's why we built *Pepperi Page Builder*.
-It's a no-BS tool that lets businesses create, edit, and design their pages without writing a single line of code.
-Want to showcase promotions?
-Set up buyer profiles?
-Control your workflow?
-Done, done, and done.
+Let's consider the journey we embarked on with Pepperi Page Builder.
+Imagine for a moment, a world where B2B clients could craft web pages that not only look professional but also truly resonate with their brand identity.
+That's exactly the challenge we set out to tackle.

+Here's the thing: in the B2B realm, web pages aren't just digital real estate—they're the frontline of business operations.
+They showcase promotions, display credit lines, highlight fresh products, and break down categories.
+In other words, they're the digital handshake between businesses and their clients.

+But there was a catch.
+Our clients weren't just asking for run-of-the-mill pages.
+They wanted:

+- Brand-aligned aesthetics that screamed "This is us!"
+- Complete design autonomy (because who knows their brand better than they do?)
+- The ability to tweak and tune at will
+- An escape from the "wait for IT" bottleneck

+The question is: how do you transform a complex web development process into a no-code playground that empowers B2B clients?
+Well, it turns out that the answer lies in understanding the pain points, validating assumptions, and crafting a solution that's both powerful and intuitive.

+What if I told you that the journey to creating Pepperi Page Builder was as enlightening as the product itself?
+From field studies to competitive analysis, from wireframing to user testing—every step was a lesson in balancing functionality with user-friendliness.

+The point is, Pepperi Page Builder isn't just a tool; it's a testament to the power of user-centric design in solving real-world B2B challenges.
+It's about turning the headache of custom web pages into an opportunity for businesses to showcase their unique identity and offerings.

+So, think about it this way: we didn't just build a page builder.
+We crafted a bridge between B2B aspirations and digital reality.
+And that, dear reader, is what makes this journey worth sharing.

 ## Why We Built This Thing

 Here's the deal: our clients kept asking for custom web pages.
-Makes sense - they needed to show their buyers (aka their clients) stuff like:
+It makes sense - they needed to show their buyers (also known as their clients) things like:

 - Hot deals and promotions
 - Available credit lines
 - Fresh products